Take Back the Money – Breaking the Cycle

 Tracking my expenses has been the number one action that has allowed me to have a visual of where my money is going and how much I am spending.
 I can make comparisons from month to month and really see where improvement needs to be made.

-What is Your Relationship to Money?
+Know What Your Relationship to Money Is

 We all have a relationship with our money of some sort.
 Some of us have a bittersweet relationship and some of us have a fear-based relationship – as in fear of never having enough.
 For some, money is a complete mystery; they have no idea how to get it, keep it or even how it works.
 For others, money controls their life – they are always thinking of bills that need to be paid and of how they are just getting by.